-How much do you know about what makes up your credit score?
+How much do you know about what makes up credit scores in Canada?

 Here at Canadian Budget, we believe in responsible credit use.
 Credit cards are not inherently bad!
-We just need to learn how to use them responsibly and they can provide a lot of benefits.
+We need to learn how to use them responsibly; they can provide many benefits.
 They can give cash sign-up bonuses and cashback on purchases, or earn points for hotels, flights, and travel.
-What you need to know about credit scores is what makes up your score, so you can understand how to improve it if needed.
+What you need to know about credit scores in Canada is what makes up your score, so you can understand how to improve it if needed.
 We hope this article can help you utilize credit more effectively by understanding what makes up your credit score.

 We all use credit so readily, and often don’t think twice about our credit scores, until it comes a time that we need to rely on it.
 When you are applying for a rental lease or a mortgage are one of the two most important times we need to rely on having a strong credit score.